icmccorm/mirilli/README.md

 This indicates that each of the 3 crates that we used as input to this step produced bytecode and had test cases that we can execute.
 This file will be used as input to Stage 2.

-### Stage 2 - (5 human minutes, 10 compute minutes)
+### Part 3.2 - Stage 2 - (5 human minutes, 10 compute minutes)
 In this data collection stage, we ran every test for crates where we found bytecode in an unmodified version of Miri to find tests that called foreign functions.

 The script for executing this stage is `./scripts/stage2/run.sh`.
 Execute the following command to view its purpose and requirements:
 ```
 # ./scripts/stage2/run.sh
 ```
-To complete data collection for this stage, execute the following command. **This will take ~2-5 minutes to complete**
+To complete data collection for this stage, execute the following command. **This will take ~5 minutes to complete**
 ```
 # ./scripts/stage2/run.sh demo/small ./build/stage1/stage2.csv
 ```